Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

  - Speed: 12
  - Seal Speed: 13

 Effects: If the target fails a status roll, this inflicts a -1 visibility penalty upon them, which increases every 10 IC until reaching -X; X has a maximum of 10.
 (Chakra Control ranks) IC after that, it dissipates entirely.
-The application of an area-of-effect attack will destroy the crows, if it actually hits this technique's victim.
+The application of an Area of Effect attack will destroy the crows, if it actually hits this technique's victim.

 #### --( Chakra Strengthening )--
 A fairly simple, yet often impractically demanding technique.
 The user channels chakra into their limbs, increasing their speed and strength.
 Despite being very good at what it does, it rapidly takes a toll on one's energy reserves.